 American Black Elderberry

-The American Black Elderberry (Sambucus canadensis L.) is a fascinating plant species that can be found in the lush landscapes around Summerville, South Carolina.
-This perennial shrub is recognized for its distinctive clusters of small, white flowers that bloom in late spring, typically around late May, making it a beautiful addition to the local flora.
+The American Black Elderberry (Sambucus canadensis L.) is a fascinating plant species commonly found in the wild around Summerville, South Carolina.
+This perennial shrub is known for its striking appearance, typically reaching heights of 5 to 12 feet.
+The American Black Elderberry features compound leaves with serrated edges, and its clusters of small, white flowers bloom in late spring to early summer, attracting a variety of pollinators, including bees and butterflies.

 | ID | 6369819 |